Our Silage Project Goals

 Each growing season, seed companies that wish to gain more data on their developing products, enter their selected hybrids with a fee to help PDMP cover costs for the program and testing.

-Penn State Crop & Soil Sciences, under the leadership of Greg Roth, plants, maintains and monitors the plots through the growing season and submits --- to an independent laboratory for testing.
+Penn State Crop & Soil Sciences, plants, maintains and monitors the plots through the growing season and submits silage to an independent laboratory for testing.
 Results are targeted for the first week of November.